 Lettuce is thought to have originated in the Mediterranean region.
 It was first cultivated by the ancient Egyptians and was later brought to Europe by the Romans.
 Lettuce spread throughout Europe and eventually made its way to the Americas with European settlers.

-Morels are early spring types of edible mushroom highly prized by many chefs and home cooks.
-There are several different species of morels, all of which have a distinctively porous, spongy texture.
+Morels are early spring edible mushrooms highly prized by many chefs and home cooks.
+Several different species of morels exist, all of which have a distinctively porous, spongy texture.
 Morels grow in various regions worldwide and have a long history of being used as a food source.

 Morels are relatively easy to identify and often grow in the wild.
 They can also be cultivated, though this is typically done on a smaller scale.
 Morels should be harvested carefully, as they can be easily damaged.
-Once harvested, morels can be prepared in various ways β they can be cooked whole or sliced and diced for use in soups, stews, and other dishes.
+Once harvested, they can be prepared in various ways—they can be cooked whole or sliced and diced for use in soups, stews, and other dishes.

 Morels are a good source of several vitamins and minerals, including potassium, selenium, and vitamin D. They are also low in calories and fat and high in protein.
 Morels can be a nutritious addition to any diet.